Why images aren't loading in your Matomo heatmap (and how to fix it)

 How to fix it without the extension

-There's a console snippet that papers over the problem right before each capture, and a handful of permanent fixes you can ship with the site or the CDN.
+There's a console snippet that bakes the images into the snapshot right before each capture, and a handful of permanent fixes you can ship with the site or the CDN.
 Pick whichever fits the constraints you're working under.
+Either way, you'll need to retake the screenshot afterwards.
+That part trips people up, so it's covered first.

 js

 // Paste into the browser console.
-Lists every cross-origin image-like reference.
+Lists cross-origin image-like references

 (() => {